Want to plan the perfect Bruges one-day itinerary? Read on below for a little inspiration!

 The Belfry Tower is located at the heart of the city square.
 It graces the Bruges skyline, making it visible virtually anywhere in the city.

-During its operational era, the Belfry Tower was both an observation post to spot incoming danger and a repository of a treasury.
-These days it’s one of the most popular tourist attractions in Bruges.
+Historically, during its operational era, the Belfry Tower was both an observation post to spot incoming danger and a repository of a treasury, safeguarding the city’s wealth.

-Ascending the 366 steps along the winding spiral staircase offers an unmatched bird’s-eye view of the city.
 Entrance to the tower is between €12 to €14 for adults, while children under the age of 6 can enter for free.

 Stop 4 – Explore Burg Square

-Located right next to Market Square, lies the equally beautiful Burg Square.
-It is home to the city hall and boasts yet another display of impressive Gothic Architecture.
+Located right next to Market Square, lies the equally beautiful Burg Square which is a must-visit for history and architecture enthusiasts.

 Stop 5 – Walk through the cobbled streets to Sint Anne’s Quarter